The Ten Best FREE iPhone Photo Apps

 With the names Adobe and Photoshop in the title, you would expect Adobe Photoshop Express to be an image editing juggernaut… the mack-daddy of image editing apps for iPhone.
 It’s a good app, but it’s not the editing powerhouse you expect.
 PS Express is fast, stable very usable and like many apps in this list, better than many commercial apps that do the same job.

 Updates have given the app a quite usable feature set and some good filters.
 There are basics like crop, rotate and flip.
 PS Express performs these tasks quickly and easily.
 There are basic adjustments for exposure, saturation, contrast and tint.
 The Vibrant filter does very nice tweaking contrast and pumping up saturation.
 There’s a good selection of borders.
 The app now has sharpen and soft focus features.
 Within the app, you can upload and share our images to Photoshop.com.

-Adobe Photoshop Express is not the only image editor you’ll need, but you’ll use it a lot and it’s a very good addition to your toolbox.
+Adobe Photoshop Express is not the only image editor you’ll need, but for a free app, you’ll use it a lot and it’s a very good addition to your toolbox.
 If you overlook that it has the Photoshop name, you’ll like it a lot more.

 GreenSpot Fix [ ] removes the blue-green tint in the center of a photo when the picture is taken under fluorescent lights on an iPhone 4.
 If you shoot photos on your 4 under fluorescent lights, you can easily see the discoloration.

 There are several apps available which remove the blue-green tint from images.
 GreenSpot Fix does as good as or better than most.
 The app is easy to use.
 Simply load an image and select one of the nine presets.
 The app quickly and automatically balances out the color, reducing or removing the blue-green and red tints.
 In most cases, one of the presets worked great for me as is.
 The app saves images at their original resolution.
 There’s no reduction in size or loss of pixels.